elagusAMG/elagusAMG/README.md

 I love sharing my knowledge with others.
 When I'm not coding, you can find me playing basketball 🏀 (sometimes in breweries) and reading posts about tech 🤓

-- 😄 My Pronouns: He/Him
-- 💬 Ask me about: React, Node, Javascript and Typescript
+- 💬 Ask me about: React, Node, Javascript and Typescript.
-- 🔭 Currently working: fast-feedback and chat app
+- 🔭 Currently working: At Perlego, focused on web performance.
-- 🌱 Learning: Nextjs
+- 🌱 Learning: Rust 🦀
 - 📫 How to reach me: [@agussmoya](https://twitter.com/agussmoya)

 <!--